purton-tech/cloak/www/content/developer-introduction.md

 date = 2019-11-27
 +++

-Installing the precompiled binary is the easiest way to get started with KeyVault.
+Installing the precompiled binary is the easiest way to get started with Cloak.
 Our binaries are generated in our CI/CD pipeline and we take all the precautions we can to ensure the binary is safe to use.

 ## Install the precompiled binary